jgordini/apl-quest-notes/apl-quest/2013/Keeping-Things-In-Balance-APLQuest-2013-4.md

-# Maintaining Balanced Parentheses in APL
+# Keeping things in balance 2013-4

 Hello and welcome to this fourth APL quest!
 Today's quest is called **Keeping Things in Balance**.
 In this session, we will take a character vector that contains parentheses and check whether the parentheses are balanced.
 A balanced set of parentheses is where each opening parenthesis has a corresponding closing parenthesis and vice versa.
 We will also look for cases where there are closing parentheses that aren't paired with opening ones or opening parentheses that are left unclosed.